 Why invest in ASX-listed rare-earth stocks?

-Limited supply and growing demand provide the perfect opportunity for investors looking to gain exposure to rare-earth stocks to make significant returns.
-Such investors can invest in quality ASX-listed rare-earth stocks, which are well poised to benefit from the rising prices of REEs.
+Limited supply and growing demand provide the perfect opportunity for investors looking to gain exposure to rare-earth stocks.
+If patient, they could make significant returns.
+They can invest in quality ASX-listed rare-earth stocks, which stand to benefit from the rising prices of REEs.

 ASX rare-earth stocks are good for both risk-averse and high-risk investors.
-The volatility in rare earth mining stocks will appeal to high-risk tolerant investors, while risk-averse investors need patience and a long-term outlook to gain from REEs.
+The volatility in rare earth mining stocks will appeal to investors with high risk tolerance.
+Risk-averse investors, though, need patience and a long-term outlook to gain from REEs.

 What are the biggest rare-earth companies in Australia?